CEREBYX- fosphenytoin sodium injection, solution

 Phenytoin derived from administration of CEREBYX is extensively metabolized in the liver and excreted in urine primarily as 5-(p-hydroxyphenyl)-5-phenylhydantoin and its glucuronide; little unchanged phenytoin (1%–5% of the CEREBYX dose) is recovered in urine.
 Phenytoin is metabolized by the cytochrome P450 enzymes CYP2C9 and CYP2C19.
 Phenytoin hepatic metabolism is saturable, and following administration of single IV CEREBYX doses of 400 to 1200 mg PE, total and unbound phenytoin AUC values increase disproportionately with dose.
 Mean total phenytoin half-life values (12.0 to 28.9 hr) following CEREBYX administration at these doses are similar to those after equal doses of parenteral Dilantin and tend to be greater at higher plasma phenytoin concentrations.

 Due to an increased fraction of unbound phenytoin in patients with renal or hepatic disease, or in those with hypoalbuminemia, the interpretation of total phenytoin plasma concentrations should be made with caution (see DOSAGE AND ADMINISTRATION).
+Unbound concentration of phenytoin may be elevated in patients with hyperbilirubinemia.
 Unbound phenytoin concentrations may be more useful in these patient populations.
 After IV administration of CEREBYX to patients with renal and/or hepatic disease, or in those with hypoalbuminemia, fosphenytoin clearance to phenytoin may be increased without a similar increase in phenytoin clearance.
 This has the potential to increase the frequency and severity of adverse events (see PRECAUTIONS).

 The effect of age was evaluated in patients 5 to 98 years of age.
 Patient age had no significant impact on fosphenytoin pharmacokinetics.
 Phenytoin clearance tends to decrease with increasing age (20% less in patients over 70 years of age relative to that in patients 20–30 years of age).
 Phenytoin dosing requirements are highly variable and must be individualized (see DOSAGE AND ADMINISTRATION).